chathawa/COSC494_JGraph/README.md

 `python3 main.py [-h] [--det] [--graph-path GRAPH_PATH] [--out OUT] fsm_path`

 Run `python3 main.py -h` for more detailed usage instructions.
+This should be run inside `src/` or at least in a way that allows the modules in `src/` to be in the PYTHON_PATH.

 ## Specifying State Machines
 State machines can be described in a text file.
 Integers and strings not containing whitespace